 After each assessment task, students are given meaningful feedback on their performance and achievement of outcomes.

 Penalties apply for the unjustified late submission of Formal Assessment tasks.
-In Years 11 and 12, this could be a zero mark and ‘N’ warning letter.
+In Years 11 and 12, this could be a zero mark and an ‘N’ warning letter.

 Years 11 & 12 students must submit hand-in tasks by 8:15 am on the day due.
 These are to be handed into the Learning Resource Centre.
 The tasks, with a cover sheet attached, are to be placed into the designated box before the bell for the beginning of Homeroom rings.

 For Years 7 – 9, extensions and application of penalties will be at the discretion of the KLA Coordinator.
 For Years 10 – 12, extensions and penalties will be granted or applied at the discretion of the Curriculum Coordinator in consultation with the KLA Coordinator.